Sciatic Nerve Pain: Discover the Source of Scaitica

 We get all our skin sensation, motor muscle control and reflexes in the legs from this major nerve.
 It tells you if your foot is hot or cold.

-Maybe while you were waiting in the doctors rooms you were looking at the posters hanging on the wall like the one fo the cutaneous dermatome and myotome nervous system charts below.
+Maybe while you were waiting in the doctors rooms you were looking at the posters hanging on the wall like the one of the dermatome anatomical chart and myotome nervous system charts below.

 Your sciatic nerve can be tested with deep tendon reflexes.